Promeos/LADOT-COVID19-enforcement/README.md

 ## Background

-### Street Sweeping Stops
+### Street Sweeping Stopped
 On March 16, 2020, the Mayor of Los Angeles relaxed parking enforcement across the city, putting a __temporary halt to the issuance of street sweeping citations__.
 This allowed residents to effectively practice the safe social distancing necessary during the outbreak of COVID-19. - [Source](https://github.com/Promeos/LADOT-COVID19-enforcement/blob/main/city-documents/city-council/LADOT-transition-plan.pdf)
 - Once a week, Angelenos are required to move their vehicles to make way for street sweeping.
 - If the owner does not move their vehicle, they receive a $73 citation.

-### Street Sweeping Starts: Does the public know?
+### Street Sweeping Started: Did the public know?
 Between September 1, 2020 and October 14, 2020 LADOT and City Council conducted public outreach to inform Angelenos on the timing of __resumed street sweeping enforcement__." - [Source](https://github.com/Promeos/LADOT-COVID19-enforcement/blob/main/city-documents/LADOT/enforcement.pdf)
-- LADOT and City Council members used Twitter to spead the message.
+- LADOT and City Council members used Twitter to spead the announcement.
-- News stations did not cover the story until October 15, 2020.
+- News stations did not cover the story until October 15, 2020 or later.
-- Flyers were left on windshields by LADOT.
+- LADOT placed flyers on windshields.

 ## Deliverables
 - [Tablaeu Map](https://public.tableau.com/profile/promeos#!/vizhome/LADOTCOVID19StreetSweeperCitations/enforcement-10152020?publish=yes)